adamchainz/django-perf-rec/README.rst

 the specific ``record_name``, it will be created and saved and the test will pass with no assertions.
-However if the record **does** exist inside the file, the collected record will be compared with the original one, and if different, an ``AssertionError`` will be raised and show what changed since the original record.
+However if the record **does** exist inside the file, the collected record will be compared with the original one, and if different, an ``AssertionError`` will be raised.
+When running on pytest, this will use its fancy assertion rewriting; in other test runners/uses the full diff will be attached to the message.

 Example: